Healthy Diet on a Tight Budget

 On average, college students spend approximately $250 on groceries per month, not counting booze and snacks.

-Snacking on chips in between classes is not a good choice if you want to start eating more healthy.
+Snacking on chips in between classes is not a good choice if you want to start eating more healthily.
 Prepare meals in advance and bring them with you in a lunchbox.

 Save on Meat